 Logan English, American folk singer, playwright, poet, and actor, was the MC at Gerde’s at the time and was instrumental in securing the gig for Dylan.
 His widow, Barbara Shutner remembers the day:

 My husband Logan English and I met Bob Dylan at Bob and Sid Gleason’s house… One night we were all sitting around and Woody [Guthrie] said something like, “Play something” to this kid sitting on the couch.
 The kid was Bob Dylan, and he sang and it was just beautiful.
 So Logan said, “I’m working at Gerde’s.
 I’m the MC.
 We’ll get you to play there.”
 So that Monday night, Bob came in and did his first set.

 His setlist at Gerde’s reportedly consisted of “House of the Rising Sun,” “Song to Woody,” “Talkin’ Hava Negeilah Blues,” and two others, identified only as “unknown Woody Guthrie song” and “a black blues,” according to New York magazine.
-However, less than a week later, on April 16th, he would return to Gerde’s to debut “Blowin’ in the Wind.”
+A year later on April 16th, 1962 Dylan debuted the song “Blowin’ in the Wind” at Gerde’s.
 The rest, as they say, is history.

 Back to present day, Bob Dylan finally accepted his 2016 Nobel Prize in literature in a private ceremony in Stockholm, Sweden on April 1, 2017 after months of silence, mystery, and speculation.

 You can take a walking tour of Dylan’s South Village haunts with GVSHP’s curated Google map.

 I finally got a job in New York town